conan-io/docs/examples/go.rst

     import "github.com/codegangsta/inject"

-We can export and upload the package to a **conan server** and we are done with it:
+We can export and upload the package to a **conan server** and we are done:

 .. code-block:: bash